mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 ### Enable web app (optional)

-ntfy also has a web app where you can subscribe to and push to topics from the browser.
+The ntfy server can be accessed via its web app where you can subscribe to and push to topics from the browser.
+Note that the web app only runs in the browser locally (after downloading the JavaScript).

 The web app is not enabled on this role by default, because it doesn't work when `ntfy_path_prefix` is not `/` (see: https://github.com/binwiederhier/ntfy/issues/256).

 To enable it, add the following configuration to your `vars.yml` file: